yoojeenwoo/EE209AS/README.md

 ## Future Work
 The most important item for future work is confidentiality of device firmware.
 Currently, we are forced to push the unencrypted firmware onto the blockchain.
 Pushing encrypted versions of the firmware would require encrypting the firmware with the public keys of every device in the network.
 As the system scales, this solution becomes untenable.
 A separate solution would be to push only a firmware update version identifier onto the blockchain.
 When it becomes apparent to a node that a firmware update is required, the node receives a hash or metadata file from the smart contract and attempts to obtain a copy of the update through peer-to-peer exchange with other nodes [8].
 The manufacturer node also takes part in the peer-to-peer exchange for the first requests for the update, but after the update has propagated to enough nodes this will no longer be necessary [5].
 A good candidate for this file exchange is the InterPlanetary File System protocol [7].

+Though we have not implemented it in this project, this setup for firmware updates can be extended to implement permissions systems.
+The manufacturer can publish policies on the smart contract.
+Sensors that want to write data to local storage on the miner make a request to the miner, and the miner subsequently checks the sensors permissions through the smart contract [6].
+Permissions can be extended past data transfer to any functionality to which the sensors/actuators might request access.

 In the case that the private blockchain is expanded to incorporate multiple manufacturers, we will explore the implementation of innocuous checking nodes to guarantee the validity of a firmware binary pushed from a manufacturer [8].
 By virtue of consensus, a given device can be ensured that, although some nodes in the blockchain may be untrusted, firmware updates can still be verified as safe by the consensus of the network as a whole.